Welfare State

 Stephanie Coontz

 However, this is a myth that has no basis whatsoever.
 Citing the example of her own grandparents in the early 1900s were pioneers in the state of Washington and very proud of their independence, were not aware that the land they got so cheaply was subsidized by the government.
-And like her own grandparents a majority of people have been successful due to the subsidies and allotments provided by the government and its various organs that are designed to help individuals and families.
-According to her, at the time of its inception the idea of a welfare state was not something to be ashamed of but a norm and the state was willing to provide for its citizens for their health education and livelihood.
+And like her own grandparents, a majority of people have been successful due to the subsidies and allotments provided by the government and its various organs that are designed to help individuals and families.
+According to her, at the time of its inception, the idea of a welfare state was not something to be ashamed of but a norm and the state was willing to provide for its citizens for their health education and livelihood.

 Similar is the case with the boom of the suburban families of the 1950’s, they were successful and survived because the government and the military provided a lot of incentives in form of grants loans and benefits which were there for almost 40% of the workforce and the funds allowed people to have families and study and progress.
-In addition, the growth and expansion of suburbs was because the limits on down payments decreased and the interest rates on mortgages declined inducing people to move to the suburbs.
+In addition, the growth and expansion of suburbs were because the limits on down payments decreased and the interest rates on mortgages declined inducing people to move to the suburbs.
 However, the people who were adversely affected were the urban poor who according to Coontz were left behind.
 According to her, the family wage system was a political reaction as the market was expanding.
 In addition to this, direct government interference and action has lead to the idealistic developments like the pioneers of the 1900s and the suburbs of the 1950’s.

 Thank you for visiting Essaydemon.com and viewing our articles and sample papers.
 Kindly be informed that all these articles and sample papers are for marketing purposes only.
 The sole purpose of these articles and sample papers is just to provide our customers with an idea about our services before they place an order.